maduser64/fb-stat/README.md

   Anyway, consider that I'm a poor electronic engineering student and I don't ask you money.
-  The only thing that I ask you is **PLEASE GIVE ME CREDITS** by linking this page and/or writing somewhere my name if you are going to publish some data anlisys based on data retrieved using this script.
+  The only thing that I ask you is **PLEASE GIVE ME CREDITS** by linking this page and/or writing somewhere my name if you are going to publish some data analisys based on data retrieved using this script.
   Thank you, man.

 #Usage